muctadir/lama/paper/paper.md

 # Conclusion and future work
 LaMa is an open-source web-application for thematic labelling of qualitative data.
-Its key-assets are greater consensus building and better collaboration between users through features such as collaborative labelling and conflict resolution.
-Obtaining insight into the data is further aided through features such as hierarchical grouping and visualizations.
+Its key-asset is obtaining insight into data by hierarchically grouping them into labels and themes.
+This is further aided by facilitating better collaboration between users through features such as collaborative labelling and conflict resolution.

+We hope LaMa being an open-source tool and it's provided features can aid future qualitative research.
+Meanwhile, we plan to extend this tool by creating a more intuitive user experience and adding features such as document-based labelling, AI-based assistance, and labelling of audio, video & images.

 # Acknowledgements